How does Congregation Sharing work?

 New World Scheduler strictly follows the branch Congregation Records Retention Policy (see sfla).

-Obsolete data is removed on January 1, as per sfla direction.
+Obsolete data is removed as per sfla direction.
+This is automatically performed on January 1.

 Scroll to Top